NicolasWinsten/model-contention/README.md

 ### CAT
 Cache allocation technology can be leveraged using the `pqos` command.
 This allows you to set degrees of isolation and capacity that an app has in the cache.

+See regression/howdoesCATwork.py to see an example of it being used.

 ## setup
 Note: you will need root access to make use of this repo